PrincetonUniversity/installing_python_packages/README.md

    conda is a system executable.
 You do not have permission to update it.
 If you try to update it you will get this error: `EnvironmentNotWritableError: The current user does not have write permissions to the target environment`.
 The current version is sufficient to install any package.

 5. When I run `conda list` I see the package that I need but it is not the right version.
-How I can I get the right version?
+How can I get the right version?

    One solution is to create a conda environment and install the version you need there.
 The version of NumPy on Tiger is 1.16.2.
-If you need version 1.16.5 for your work then do : `conda create --name myenv numpy=1.16.5`.
+If you need version 1.16.5 for your work then do: `conda create --name myenv numpy=1.16.5`.

 6. Is it okay if I combine virtualenv and conda?